 This has to lead many researchers to re-evaluate the role of serotonin in depression as more of an adjunct or knock-on cause.

 As we mentioned before, serotonin is more a lever for a depression.

 What about SSRI's for anxiety?

-Let's look at studies for some common ones.
+Let's look at studies.